Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning: Related Work

 \textbf{Vision-as-Inverse-Graphics through Programs.} Since Larry Roberts’s seminal Blocks World thesis \citep{Roberts1963_MachinePerception3D}, computer vision has often been framed as the inverse of computer graphics.
 A stricter interpretation of this perspective aims to recover a \emph{graphics program} \citep{progsyn2017}, \ie, an interpretable, compositional abstraction of a scene, from natural images using neural–symbolic methods \citep{neurosymbol2023}.
 For instance, PICTURE \citep{Kulkarni2015_PICTURE} introduced a probabilistic programming framework for representing arbitrary 2D and 3D scenes, demonstrating early successes on faces, bodies, and objects.
 Similarly, Wu~\etal\citep{nsd} proposed inferring structured markup code from images, which can be rendered directly.
 Although effective for multi-object abstract scenes like clip-art or Minecraft, their approach struggled to generalize to real images.
 More recent approaches leverage large language models (LLMs) to generate scene programs and refine them via supervision or verification feedback \citep{kulits2024re,gu2025blendergym,ling2025scenethesis,sun20253d}.
 While closely related to our work, these methods differ in two key respects.
 First, they rely on synthetic datasets or domain-specific verification pipelines, which restrict scalability and adaptability to diverse forms of visual feedback.
 Second, their workflows are typically predefined or tailored to particular downstream tasks, such as 3D scene reconstruction using pre-defined graphics engines and model weights.
-In contrast, \ours introduces a self-correcting agent that functions both as a graphics code generator and a general perceptual verifier, effectively leveraging visual feedback from the model itself.
-While certain tasks may benefit from domain-specific tools, such tools are optional and called by the agent when needed rather than being embedded as domain-specific components of our framework.
-Our analysis-by-synthesis framework generalizes across a wide range of inverse problems and operates in a zero-shot setting through evolving context memory management, allowing the agent to adapt dynamically to novel tasks like rigging and physics simulator without any finetuning.